-Thank you for purchasing the MTH Electric Trains GP60M diesel locomotive.
-This /4" scale reproduction of the famous GP60M locomotive measures over 15" in length and weighs almost 5 pounds.
-Despite its scale size, the locomotive is capable of operating on O-31 3-rail track with any compatible AC transformer, (see page 34 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.
+Thank you for purchasing the MTH Electric Trains EMD FP-45 diesel engine.
+This 1/4" scale reproduction of the famous EMD roadhorse measures more than 18 inches in length and weighs almost 6 pounds.
+Despite its scale size and intricate detailing, it can operate for years on O-31 3-Rail track with any compatible standard AC transformer (see the chart on page 25) and is completely compatible with most 3-rail locomotives, rolling stock and accessories.
+If you purchased the 2-rail model, the engine should negotiate 36 inch radius curves and is completely compatible with any DC power source.

 The locomotive is equipped with several deluxe features that are simple and fun to operate.
 Each feature is described among the following pages which should be read before the engine is operated.
-For those of you who can't wait to get started, the Quick Start Operating Instructions, found on page 3, should be read so that you understand the basics of the operating system.
-Those features marked for 2 and 3-rail engines are available in both types of engines.
-Features not marked as such are only available in the 3-rail version.
+For those of you who can't wait to get started, the Quick Start Basic Operating Instructions found on Pages 3 and 4 should be read so that you understand the basics of the operating system.
+Those features marked for 2 and 3-rail are found in all model types.
+Features not marked as such are only available in the 3-rail ProtoSound equipped models.